-The metadata for any publicly available dataset therefore should include all information—a rights statement—necessary to understand the legal ownership of the data and any terms and conditions governing its access and reuse.
+The metadata for any publicly available dataset therefore should include all information—a rights statement—necessary to understand the legal control of the data and any terms and conditions governing their access and reuse.
 Specifically, the rights statement should include a set of standard expressions that, at a minimum, communicate the intellectual property status of the research dataset (e.g., subject to copyright or database protection legislation; in the public domain; status unknown/orphan work, and the like).
 Additionally, this field may indicate the presence of any terms and conditions governing use of the dataset, including whether it is freely accessible or only with a defined payment.
 Finally, the rights field may be used to convey the name and version of any mechanism used to retain rights in the dataset, and the legal jurisdiction where it applies.
 Legal interoperability thus can be significantly enhanced by means of a common taxonomy of rights statements that are both human and machine readable: standard ways of expressing the open access or restrictions governing a given research output.

-In light of this guidance, the rights holder(s) of any research-related datasets are encouraged, when appropriate, to use the Creative Commons Public Domain Mark or the Creative Commons No Rights Reserved Instrument (CC0)(see also Principle and Guideline #1).
+In light of this guidance, the rights holder(s) of any research-related datasets are encouraged, when appropriate, to use the Creative Commons Public Domain Mark or the Creative Commons No Rights Reserved Instrument (CC0)(see Principle One and Guideline 1B).
 These legal instruments have “human” (i.e., lay person), “machine”, and formal “legal” meanings that use standard language and are recognized worldwide.

-[ ] Guideline 3B.
-The rights holder(s) of any research dataset should make the legal status of that dataset clear to all users.

-Establishing the holder of rights in a research dataset is important because all downstream decisions concerning making the dataset available for reuse are dependent on knowing who has the right to decide what the terms and conditions are.
-Research data that are to be made available to third parties should therefore always include a statement on the rights, if any.

-Research organizations should have clear rules that allow determining what rights are in data controlled by that organization and what the rights in those data may be controlled by others, including [Legal A]their employees.
-The clarification of this matter should be a mandatory part of contracts of employment, and of research cooperation and grant agreements.
-The exact status of rights in any data should be transparent in two respects, stating clearly i) who is the rights holder of any subset of a dataset and ii) who is the rights holder of the dataset(s) containing these data.
-The rights in the data that are part of a dataset do not have to be controlled by just one natural or legal person, and controlling rights do not necessarily imply any intellectual property rights protection for those data.

-These aspects and any other relevant ones should be addressed in the data management plans that ideally precede the compilation of the data.
-The bureaucratic burden connected to clearly stating rights pertaining to any data and datasets can be greatly reduced by research funding and research performing organizations through the provision of clear guidance.
-Further simplification of these terms and conditions can be achieved if research funding and research performing organizations harmonize their policies with respect to research data ownership and rights (see also Principle and Guideline 5 on Harmonization, below).

-[ ] Guideline 4C.
+[ ] Guideline 4B.
 The rights holder(s) of any given research dataset used in research should have access to competent legal counsel to determine the applicable law(s) and to clarify the differences among jurisdictions.